griefertroll101/Yaml-model-files-for-LMS/README.md

 Linux/Mac: ~/.lmstudio/hub/models/%Company%/%Model%
 ````
 %Username% = Name of the user on the PC e.g greg
-5Company% = The company that made the model e.g. qwen
+%Company% = The company that made the model e.g. qwen
-5Model = Name of the model e.g qwen3.5-35b-a3b
+%Model% = Name of the model e.g qwen3.5-35b-a3b
 ````
 If the company or model is not there then create the folder and name it appropriately